giivanov722/soccer-scores/README.md

 # Welcome to the soccer-scores app

 Soccer related web application using the MEAN Stack and JWT authentication.
-The application gets soccer matches by using JSON data from the The Sports DB Free API (https://www.thesportsdb.com/), and gives the oportunity to the users to see info about upcomming and already played matches, aswell as information and standings for the included leagues.
-Logged users also have the option to leave a comment under the details component on a passed event.
-The comment functionality is made by using the MEAN Stack.
+An Angular frontend service gets soccer matches and league details by using JSON data from the The Sports DB Free API (https://www.thesportsdb.com/), and gives the oportunity to the users to see info about upcomming and already played matches, aswell as information and standings for the included leagues.
+Logged users also have the option to leave a comment in the comment section of a finished event.
+The comment functionality is made by making an Express app, running on Node.js and also using MongoDB as a database and Mongoose for modeling schemas.

 ## Home page